He’s 43 years old and has been named the best yoga instructor in the world.

 Pandey devised a simple experiment to see how yoga and meditation effected the army recruits.

 “One group did yoga twice daily, and one group did not.
 Within the yoga, we did meditation, and breath work in the afternoon and morning yoga.

 “To measure the results, we chose certain parameters, including core strength, concentration and flexibility.

 “In every single officer who did yoga there was a significant difference.
 Meditation and breath work helps a lot.”

-Pandey believes more and more people will turn to yoga in the future, as a way of finding meaning within their lives but it is not the western form of yoga he is talking about it doesn’t involve a mirror.
+Pandey believes more and more people will turn to yoga in the future, as a way of finding meaning within their lives but it is not the western form of yoga he is talking about, and it doesn’t involve a mirror.

 “I feel ultimately people will start looking for something authentic with a soul that helps humanity,” he says.

-“Yoga in front of a mirror is not it – should have wider benefits for humanity & only possible when one starts pursuing the traditional, and the authentic in the world.
+“Yoga in front of a mirror is not it – it should have wider benefits for humanity & that is only possible when one starts pursuing the traditional, and the authentic in the world.

 “People need peace of mind.
 Any material object can bring you to a state of comfort but it won’t last long.”

-To stay at Santani Health Retreat contact Health and Fitness Travel, 1300 551 353.
+To stay at Santani Health Retreat who will organise any retreat globally, contact Health and Fitness Travel, 1300 551 353.